sunnylam13/read_census_excel_030918_1/docs/scratch.md

 	# make sure the key for this county in this state exists
 	countyData[state].setdefault(county,{'tracts':0,'pop':0})

+`setdefault()` does nothing if the key already exists so there's no issue using it a ton...

 ## Friday, March 9, 2018 6:36 PM

 Ran with an error: